zopefoundation/z3c.zrtresource/src/z3c/zrtresource/README.txt

   ... /* zrt-replace: "../img2" "++resource++/img" */
   ... ''')

+We have to recreate the ZRTFileResourceFactory to reload the changed file contents (don't worry -- in real life Zope creates these anew for every request, since resources are actually registered as IResourceFactoryFactory utilities).

+  >>> cssFactory = ZRTFileResourceFactory(fn, None, 'site.css')
+  >>> css = cssFactory(TestRequest())

   >>> print css.GET()
   /* oh, and we're testing that when the file changes, it is reloaded */ h1 {